Now booking for weddings and events in 2026, 2027 & 2028

 I perform solo vocals to high-quality backing tracks, with the option to incorporate live accompaniment where suitable.
 You can choose songs from my repertoire and I may also be able to accommodate special requests depending on preparation time and the availability of backing tracks.

-Can I book a wedding singer directly without an agency?
+Can I book you directly without going through an agency?

 Yes.
 Direct-to-artist booking ensures personal communication, simple planning and the best available rates.

-Wedding singer packages can cover individual parts of your day or combine multiple performance elements.
-You can book just the ceremony, drinks reception, or dinner separately, or combine them — like ceremony and drinks reception together, or even full-day coverage from ceremony through to evening entertainment.
+You can book just the ceremony, drinks reception, or wedding meal separately, or combine them — the most popular combination is ceremony and drinks reception together.
 Packages start from £325 and combining elements often gives you better value than booking them separately.

 I have a versatile repertoire covering everything from classic wedding favourites to current chart hits, but I've found acoustic versions of well-known songs to be popular with couples and guests.
 I can tailor my song selections to match your preferences and the mood of your event, whether you want romantic ballads for your ceremony or a more upbeat vibe for later in the day.